Your Guide to Purchasing a Vacation Home

 If you decide not to rent it out and use the home for recreational purposes, consider how often you will visit and how long it will sit vacant.
 You will need to protect your home when it does sit vacant and have a plan in place in case repairs come up that need to be fixed immediately.
 However, picking a place you will love and enjoy should still be top priority.

 If you decide you want to use it as an investment property, select a popular spot where there are plenty of attractions.
 Estimate your return on the property versus mortgage and maintenance costs.
-Regardless of what option you decide upon, plan on purchasing a home where it will accommodate the evolving interests by all who stay there.
+Regardless of what option you decide upon, plan on purchasing a home where it will accommodate the evolving interests of all who stay there.

 Can you afford to purchase a second home?
 Crunch those numbers ahead of time and discuss your options with a qualified mortgage specialist.
 Some mortgage companies charge a higher percentage in interest or higher down payment for owning a second home.